MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/introduction.rst

 Widget
 ~~~~~~

 A widget is an object that is intended to be displayed on a screen.
-A Widget occupies a specific region of the display and holds a state.
+A widget occupies a specific region of the display and holds a state.
 A user may interact with a widget (using a touch screen or a button for example).

 Widgets are arranged on a desktop.
 A widget can be part of only one desktop hierarchy, and can appear only once on that desktop.